Intrinsic Thoracic Limb Muscles:

 brachioradialis m. (developed in cat & some dogs)

-extensor carpi radialis m. (longus & brevis mm. in cat)
+extensor carpi radialis m. (longus & brevis parts in cat)

 common digital extensor m.